-After a successful run, the output may be viewed graphically as contours using the Solve / View Contours command.
+After a successful run, the output may be viewed graphically as contours using the Solve/View Wall Contours command.
+If the design parameter assigned to an element is unattainable the program will display all contours as normal except the reinforcement contours which will show the failed element in grey and blue stripes.

-From the Solve menu, choose View Contours to have the program surface VIEW CONTOURS folder as illustrated here...
+• From the Solve menu, choose View Wall Contours to have the program surface VIEW WALL CONTOURS folder as illustrated below...

-Alternatively, you could have clicked on the located on the toolbar, and then on the VIEW CONTOURS tab.
+• Alternatively, you could have clicked on the Solve button located on the toolbar, and then on the VIEW CONTOURS tab.

-- The results are categorized into three types: - Envelopes
+- The results are categorized into three types:

+- Envelopes

-- Displacements
+- Service displacements

-Contours for the maximum positive (+ve) and maximum negative (-ve) displacements (D_x , D_y and D_z) at each node are displayed.
+Contours for the maximum positive (+ve) and maximum negative (-ve) displacements $(D_x, D_y \text{ and } D_z)$ at each node are displayed.
 Displacement envelopes are calculated from the results of the service load combinations.
 Displacements are shown in the directions of the global axes.